tableau/connector-plugin-sdk/connector-packager/README.md

 ## Development

 ### Select Python Installation
-The `package` tool is developed against Python 3.7.3, which can be downloaded at https://www.python.org/downloads/.
+The `connector-packager` tool is developed against Python 3.7, which can be downloaded at https://www.python.org/downloads/.
 After installation, add Python to your PATH or in IDE console.

 Example: .vscode\settings.json
 ```javascript